Achiote Seeds: A Complete Guide to Flavor, Uses, and Buying Tips

 What Are Achiote Seeds?

-Achiote seeds, also known as annatto seeds, are small, red-orange seeds that come from the Bixa orellana tree.
-These tiny powerhouses are native to Central and South America but are now cultivated in many tropical regions around the world.
-They're often used in cooking for their vibrant color and earthy, slightly peppery flavor.
+Achiote seeds, also known as annatto seeds, are small red-orange seeds from the Bixa orellana tree, native to Central and South America.
+They're cultivated in tropical regions worldwide and valued for their vibrant color and earthy, slightly peppery flavor.
+These seeds are essential in Latin American and Caribbean cuisines for both coloring and flavoring dishes.

 Achiote Seeds